kyleaitken/Neuroset/README.md

 ___
 ### WHAT EACH PERSON DID
 Fred Berube
-* Battery & Battery Threads
+* Battery & Battery Threads & Device Charging
+* Some FileManager
 * Some UI work
 * Some sequence diagram

 Julian Patterson
 * FileManager & data storage / retrieval
 * Some sequence diagram
+* Some UI work

 Kyle Aitken
 * Some UI work